Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 ### 2.3.2 - Separator Characters

-MIFF only uses [-&gt;] as a separater character.
-And only one [-&gt;] between fields.
+MIFF only uses [tb] as a separater character.
+And only one [tb] between fields.
 Whitespace is not considered a separater character and will be part of a key or value if it is present.

 ### 2.3.3 - Printable Characters